radhack/nodejs-demo/README.md

 3. make sure you're in the ~ dir
 4. install node: https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-up-node-on-ec2-instance.html
 5. install git: `sudo yum install git`
-6. make a directory for the node app
-7. cd into your new dir and clone the repo: `git clone https://github.com/HelloFax/nodejs-demo.git`
+6. clone the repo: `git clone https://github.com/HelloFax/nodejs-demo.git`
-8.  cd into the root of the project (where main.js and package.json live), and install cairo:
+7. cd into the root of the project (where main.js and package.json live), and install cairo:
 `sudo yum install cairo cairo-devel cairomm-devel libjpeg-turbo-devel pango pango-devel pangomm pangomm-devel giflib-devel` Here are the intructions just in case (you can't run just the `npm install cairo` package - the dependancies will break)
-9. install the project dependancies: `npm install`
+8. install the project dependancies: `npm install`
-10. assuming no errors, you should now be able to spin up the node server.
+9. assuming no errors, you should now be able to spin up the node server.
 You'll need these env variables:
    * `MONGO_USER` - username for user created in mlab
    * `MONGO_PASS` - password for user
    * `MONGO_HOST` - this is everything after the @ symbol in the host address provided in mlab.
 For example, if the URL is,  `mongodb://<dbuser>:<dbpassword>@ds157723.mlab.com:57723/hellosign`, `MONGO_HOST` would be `ds157723.mlab.com:57723/hellosign`